gottacatchenall/ms_false_negatives/README.md

 optimize our sampling effort to maximize the amount of information contained in our data given the expense of sampling interactions.

 We also consider how the FNR affects network properties.
-In @fig:addedfnr(C) we see the mean trophic level across networks simulated using the niche model (as above), across a spectrum of FNR values.
+In @fig:addedfnr(c) we see the mean trophic level across networks simulated using the niche model (as above), across a spectrum of FNR values.
 In addition to the clear dependence on richness, we see that mean trophic level, despite varying widely between niche